SUNET/edusign-app/README.rst

 Shibboleth SP and proxying the app, and another with the eduSign app as a WSGI app driven by Gunicorn.

-Essentially, this will involve providing the configuration, building the front-end Javascript app bundle, and starting the docker compose environment.
+Essentially, this will involve providing the configuration, and starting the docker compose environment.

 Prerequisites
 .............

 * A server with a public IP and domain name.
 * Docker daemon running on the server.
-* npm in the server.
 * An SSL certificate for the domain name.
 * A SAML2 IdP/federation that has established trust with the API and is ready to do the same with us.
 * A clone of the SUNET/edusign-app repository in the server.